 A basic definition of a "Prayer for Judgement" is a plea that can be entered in a courtroom and is neither an admission of guilt nor a plea of innocence.
 If the plea is accepted by the judge the charge against the accused is dismissed though the judge usually has conditions for the violation to not go on the person's record.

 The conditions normally include that if within a certain time period the accused repeats the crime or a similar one he/will face both charges.
 However, if the accused stays clean for the time period the record is expunged and the accused will face no trial or punishment for the alleged offense.
 In North Carolina, the probationary time period is typically three years.

-The state of North Carolina allows, for car insurance purposes, one PJC per household every three years.
-This means the driver's state car insurance rates cannot increase due to the violation associated with the PJC.
+For the purpose of North Carolina car insurance, the state allows one PJC per household every three years.
+This means the driver's rates cannot increase due to the violation associated with the PJC.